HOW I WORK

 I graduated from Pacifica Graduate Institute with an M.A. in Counseling Psychology with an emphasis in Depth Psychology.
 There, I wrote the thesis that became the derivative of Green Exercise Therapy.
 In conjunction with graduate school, I obtained further clinical training at the University of San Francisco's Center for Child & Family Development and with Bay Area Community Resources, where I provided psychotherapy to children, adolescents, and their families in both school and community clinic settings.

 I currently serve on the Board of Directors for the Marin County Chapter of the California Association of Marriage & Family Therapists.
 I am also a member of the San Francisco Chapter of CAMFT, as well as Gaylesta, an association of psychotherapists serving the LGBTQ+ community.
-In addition to my psychotherapeutic work, I am also a Project Wayfinder Guide, bringing this purpose-driven curriculum into schools across the world.
+In addition to my psychotherapeutic work, I am also a Project Wayfinder Guide, bringing this purpose learning curriculum into schools.

 If you feel I may be a good fit for you, please contact me to schedule a free 15 minute phone consultation to discuss further.